kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is the right long-term direction.

-## The Skill Can Teach Agents to Use Kora’s Thin Abstractions Properly
+## The Skill Can Teach Agents to Use Kora’s Thin Abstractions Properly { #skill-teach-agents-use }

 Kora’s philosophy is subtle enough that generic models can easily over-abstract.